Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps

-where $a = 2 g^2 / \Gamma_2$, $b = \Gamma_2 / \Delta$, $c = \Delta_0/ \Gamma_2$ and $\Delta_0$ describing a frequency shift of the TLSs with respect to the qubit frequency.
+where $a = 2 g^2 / \Gamma_2$, $b = \Gamma_2 / \Delta$, $c = \Delta_0/ \Gamma_2$ and $\Delta_0$ describes a frequency shift of the TLSs with respect to the qubit frequency.
 Due to the periodicity, $\Delta_0$ can be restricted to $\Delta_0 \in \{0, \Delta / 2\}$.
-Here, we use the index $h$ to clarify that these rates are not sorted (\eref{eq_chauchy}).
+We use the index $h$ to clarify that these rates are not sorted (\eref{eq_chauchy}).
 In case $b \gg 1$, which corresponds to a high TLS density, many TLSs interact with the qubit with a similar rate.
-Here, a good approximation on moderate time scales is given by case study A. In the case $b \lesssim 1$, as in our experiment, we have the interesting situation in which the rates vanish continuously.
+Here, a good approximation on moderate timescales is given by case study A. In the case $b \lesssim 1$, as in our experiment, we have the interesting situation in which the rates vanish continuously.

-Next, we compute the long time scale relaxation dynamics following from \eref{eq_pq_analytical}.
+Next, we compute the relaxation dynamics on long timescales following from \eref{eq_pq_analytical}.
 For the distribution in \eref{eq_rates_lorenzian_h} the analysis below can only be applied for the special cases $\Delta_0~=~0$ (one TLS in resonance with the qubit), $\Delta_0~=~\Delta/4$ (equally spaced detunings $|\delta_k|$), and $\Delta_0~=~\Delta / 2$ (maximum detuning between the closest TLSs and the qubit).
-For more details see \aref{sec_special_solutions}.
-However, as we are mainly interested in the long time dynamics, we can slightly approximate the rate distribution to yield a simpler and more instructive analysis.
+For more details, see \aref{sec_special_solutions}.
+However, as we are mainly interested in the long-time dynamics, we can slightly approximate the rate distribution to yield a simpler and more instructive analysis.
 We use

-Note, for a direct comparison with the distribution defined in \eref{eq_rates_lorenzian_h} the parameter $a$ needs to be scaled by a factor of four.
+Note that for a direct comparison with the distribution defined in \eref{eq_rates_lorenzian_h} the parameter $a$ needs to be scaled by a factor of 4.
 With the new distribution, the Pick function can be simplified and expressed in a closed form:

 with $\lambda' = \lambda - \Gamma_\text{t}$.
 Furthermore, we can compute $\Vert v_m \Vert^2$ using the fact that by definition $f(\lambda_m) = 0$, which yields